 If you started your trip at Longmire, you have now nearly made it home again.
-If you’re feeling strong and your pack is not too heavy, it would not be unreasonable to hike from Nickel Creek to Longmire in one day (13.6 miles).
-For a more reasonable distance, the rest of us should spend the night at Paradise River (about 10 miles).
+If you’re feeling strong and your pack is not too heavy, it would not be unreasonable to hike from Nickel Creek to Longmire in one day (13.6 miles), but beware the first half of the day is a tough grind.
+For an easier day, you can spend the night at Paradise River (about 10 miles).
 If you are not finishing your trip at Longmire, Paradise River to Devil’s Dream makes a good next leg of the journey.
 Another option is to stay at Cougar Rock Campground, a popular car campground just over a mile from Longmire.

 The section of Wonderland Trail between Nickel Creek and Paradise River is a busy stretch of trail.
 The sights are varied and the day hikers are many, especially as one nears the popular roadside attraction of Mirror Lakes.

 Nickel Creek to Stevens Canyon